Skip to main content

 Configuration of the Mailbridge

 The Mailbridge system requires several configuration steps across different levels of the ADITO environment.
 This document outlines the procedures for defining aliases, configuring project-wide preferences, setting up technical users, and activating the service within the instance configuration.
+It also covers the IMAP configuration for Microsoft Exchange Online and Office 365 when the Mailbridge authenticates with OAuth2.

 info